Berea-College-CSC-226/p01-final-project-p01_ebosela_kornrumpfa/Final-Project-codebase/README.md

 1. Google A.I.
 Overview, generated Maze.py in reply to "projects to create a maze using he turtle module in python".
-2. https://docs.python.org/3.13/library/turtle.html # Reference to the Turtle module.
+2. https://docs.python.org/3.13/library/turtle.html String: ".onkeypress()" # Reference to the Turtle module.
 3.
 ---